-For romantics, we recommend splashing out on one of the Deluxe Rooms; Nandi (tucked away at the back of the property) has a gorgeous in-room slipper bathtub and a handmade Indian-style stained glass window, by local artist Flora Jamieson.
+For romantics, we recommend splashing out on one of the Deluxe Rooms; Nandi has a gorgeous in-room slipper bathtub and a handmade Indian-style stained glass window, by local artist Flora Jamieson.
 Another of our favourites is Red which has acres of space, a freestanding in-room bathtub and a four-poster bed.

-Family Rooms are just as fun and Black Beauty fans will be particularly thrilled with The Manger in the old stable block.
+There are 3 Family Rooms and Black Beauty fans will be particularly thrilled with The Manger in the old stable block.
 It holds solid wood bunk beds and the original manger still sits in the corner.
 The Family Suite has a master bedroom, twin room and can sleep extra children in a sofabed and a z-bed.
 Smaller families could opt for a Master Room, as most can hold an extra bed and all have ensuites with showers (two also have bathtubs, so need to be requested when booking).

 Couples with a modest budget can bed-down in one of the Snug Rooms, which make a comfortable base if you plan to be out and about for most of your visit.
 Be aware that these rooms are small, and will not suit those wanting to spend time lounging in their room.
 The Single Room (Golden Fern) is similarly compact, with a double bed pushed against one wall.

 Regardless of room size, all guests will receive some luxurious touches.
 We particularly liked the soft white towels, waffle robes and deliciously fragrant Bramley products.
-Techies won’t be disappointed either: all rooms have free WiFi, TVs and DVD players (DVD library available).
-If that doesn't offer enough entertainment, you can head down to the Ostler room for a game on the Wii (request at reception).
+Techies won’t be disappointed either: all rooms have free WiFi and TVs, and most have Nespresso machines and Dyson fans.